woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/00-IELTS/IELTS-MakeSentences-2.md

 // 【 usage 使用n 用法n 】
 // -
 // TIPS: Pay attention to the pronunciation of the word 'meaning'.
+// TIPS: Pay attention to the pronunciation of the word 'uses'.

 6